 If you bought a Canon or Nikon camera that is capable of shooting in the RAW file format, you will be able to use their own proprietary software for editing your RAW files - this usually comes free with your camera so you don't have to spend a penny.

 Again, if and when you are ready to move further in your photography, there are paid for programs that will allow you to do even more!.

 These five things will give you the most "bang for your buck".
-If you want to see the actual items I recommend, you can download your free bonus tools & resources guide here:
+If you want to see the actual items I recommend, remember you can download your free bonus tools & resources guide here:

 Sounds good but funds are limited!
 What should I invest in first?